-[Case 9] Receipt of criminal proceeds related to a theft case by a Chinese person A Chinese man, who is a secondhand dealer, purchased cosmetics from a customer, knowing that they were stolen goods.
-This case was cleared as a violation of receiving stolen property, etc. with compensation and the Act on Punishment of Organized Crimes (receipt of criminal proceeds, etc.).
+[Case 8] Concealment of criminal proceeds related to a theft case by a Chinese person A Chinese man residing in Japan pretended to be someone else to make a delivery request and had a shipping company deliver stolen shoes.
+This case was cleared as a violation of the Act on Punishment of Organized Crimes (concealment of criminal proceeds).

-(Metropolitan Police Department, in May)
+(Metropolitan Police Department, in April)